JaquelineRocio/LIM017-md-links/README.md

 Installation 🔧
 You can install it by npm:

-$ npm imdLinks-JaquelineRV
+$ npm i mdLinks-JaquelineRV

-Guide to use ⚙️
+# Guide to use
 You can run the library through the terminal:

 mdlinks-checker <path-to-file> [options]